 - Devices are automatically added whenever you log in on a new one for the first time (whether or not you use login approvals).

 - Unique devices are created for each different browser or computer on which you log in to Populi.
 For example, you may use both Safari and Chrome on your Macbook Pro—each browser would be considered a unique device.
-Likewise, if you're using the Populi iOS app on your iPhone and then log in using the iPhone's built-in Safari browser, each would be considered a unique device.
+Likewise, if you're using one of Populi's mobile apps (iOS or Android) on your smartphone and then log in using your phone's built-in browser, each would be considered a unique device.

 - Click to edit a device.
 You can change its name mark it with one of the three trust settings: